zevv/nim-memory/nim-memory.md

-The result of `addr(x)` and `unsafeAddr(x)` on an object of type `T` has a result of type `addr T`.
-Nim does not know how to print this by default, so we will make use of `repr()` to nicely format a `ptr T` type:
+The result of `addr(x)` and `unsafeAddr(x)` on an object of type `T` has a result of type `ptr T`.
+Nim does not know how to print this by default, so we will make use of `repr()` to nicely format a the type for us:

 ----
 var a: int